MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

        -h, --help                                 Show this screen.
        --verbose                                  Print more information.
        -v, --version                              Show version.
-       -a, --all=<element-isotope>                Specify element and isotope, e.g. -a C-13 or --all=C-13
+       -a, --all=<isotope:element>                Specify element and isotope, e.g. -a 13:C or --all=13:C
-       -s, --specific=<element-isotope-position>  Specify element, isotope and specific position, e.g. -s C-13-1 or --specific=C-13-1.
+       -s, --specific=<isotope:element:position>  Specify element, isotope and specific position, e.g. -s 13:C:1 or --specific=13:C:1.
-       -e, --enumerate=<element-isotope-min-max>  Enumerate all isotopically-resolved CTfile or InChI.
+       -e, --enumerate=<isotope:element:min:max>  Enumerate all isotopically-resolved CTfile or InChI, e.g. -e 13:C:2:4 or --enumerate=13:C:2:4
        -c, --complete                             Use complete labeling schema, i.e. every atom must specify "ISO" property, partial labeling schema will be used otherwise for specified labeling information only.